Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 where $2z_b$ approximately represents the width of the thick brane, and $z_{max}$ is set as $10z_b$.
 For the KK modes with significantly larger $m^2$ values than the maximum of the corresponding potential, they tend to plane waves, resulting in the probabilities for them approaching $0.1$.
 The lifetime $\tau$ of a resonant mode is $\tau\sim\Gamma^{-1}$, where $\Gamma=\delta m$ is the full width at half maximum of the resonant peak.

 With the method mentioned above, the resonant KK modes can be solved from Eq. (\ref{SchroVec}) through numerical methods.
 Table \ref{tableRMVolVec} showcases the mass, width, and lifetime of the resonant KK modes, considering the parameters sets: $t_1=25,t_2=0.3$; $t_1=20,t_2=0.4$; and $t_1=25,t_2=0.4$.
 Notably, there is an observed increase in the number of resonant KK modes with increasing parameters $t_1$ and $t_2$.
-Figure \ref{FigResSpec-PVec} presents the profiles of the relative probability $P_V$ of the resonant modes, where each peak represents a resonant state.
+Figure \ref{FigResSpec-PVec} presents the profiles of the relative probability $P_V$ of the resonant modes.
 The corresponding mass spectra with the effective potentials are also illustrated in Fig. \ref{FigResSpec-PVec}.

 In the mass spectra of the vector KK modes, the ground state is the zero mode (bound state), and all the massive KK modes are resonant KK modes.
 Table \ref{tableRMVolVec} and Fig. \ref{3FigResPVec} reveal the existence of four resonant KK modes for parameters $t_1=25$ and $t_2=0.4$, all of which are graphically displayed in Fig. \ref{FigResVec}.
 Therefore, in the case of $0<t_2<b/4$, the vector zero mode can be localized on the brane, and the massive KK modes can be quasi-localized on the brane.